Phase Changes: Heating Curve

 In the absence of reactions that change the molecular structure of a compound, two types of behavior are possible when a compound is heated: The compound can simply get hotter (that is, its temperature increases) or a phase change can occur.

-The transition from the solid phase to the liquid phase is an example of a phase change, which is often called melting.
+The transition from the solid phase to the liquid phase is an example of a phase change.
+This phase change is called melting.
 Boiling or vaporization is an example of a phase change from the liquid to the gas phase.

 This exercise explores the changes that occur to a substance during heating.
 At the outset of the experiment, a cylinder equipped with a movable barrier contains 0.200 mole of a pure solid.
 The barrier is exposed to the atmosphere and thus the material in the cylinder experiences a constant pressure at all times during the experiment.

-The walls of the cylinder contain heating elements, the controls for which appears below the graph.
+The walls of the cylinder contain heating elements, the controls for which appear below the graph.
 When the button labeled "Heat" is pressed, current is passed through the heating elements and heat is released into the cylinder.
 Heat is only released when this button is selected.
-As soon as the button is released (that is, the mouse button is released), heating stops.
+As soon as the button is released, heating stops.
 Thus it is possible to repeatedly stop and restart the heating during an experiment.

-Successive sets of experimental data are plotted on the graph, which may be reset using the "Reset Graph" button.
+Successive sets of experimental data are plotted on the graph.
 This feature allows heating curves for different heating rates to be compared.